TABLE OF CONTENTS

 - Allowing debtors to retain equity in their business and continue owning and managing it while paying off unsecured creditors

-- Allowing debtors to modify terms of loans which used their personal residence as collateral
+- Allowing debtors to modify terms of loans that used their personal residence as collateral

 - Eliminating the requirement for debtors to file a disclosure statement summarizing their assets, liabilities and business affairs